zincio/apidocs/source/includes/_orders.md

 retailer | String | The retailer code of the supported retailer products | List | A list of [product objects](#product-object) that should be ordered shipping_address | Object | An [address object](#address-object) to which the order will be delivered shipping_method | String | The desired shipping method for the object.
-Available methods are `cheapest` (always select the cheapest method available), `fastest` (always select the fastest method available), or `free` (which will fail for items without some sort of free shipping).
+Available methods are `cheapest` (always select the cheapest method available), `fastest` (always select the fastest method available), `amazon_day` (choose default from Amazon or use amazon_day attribute from order), or `free` (which will fail for items without some sort of free shipping).
 You must provide either this or the `shipping` attribute, but not both. shipping | Object | A [shipping object](#shipping-object) with information as to which shipping method to use.
 You must provide either this or the `shipping_method` attribute, but not both. billing_address | Object | An [address object](#address-object) for the person associated with the credit card payment_method | Object |A [payment method](#payment-method-object) object containing payment information for the order